Powered by .id (informed decisions) for Campbelltown City Council

 While development in central Campbelltown dates from the 1830s, the most significant period of growth in Campbelltown City was in the post war era.
 Up until the 1960s, Campbelltown LGA was predominantly a rural area with settlements located at Campbelltown, Minto, Ingleburn and Glenfield.
 This changed rapidly from the late 1960s as significant residential and employment growth took place, including State Government housing projects in Airds, Macquarie Fields, Minto and Claymore.
 The primary housing market role that the City has played in the post war era has been to provide relatively affordable housing for young families, originating in the south western suburbs.

-This role continues to some extent, although many new households are now moving to new housing opportunities in Camden LGA.
-Development opportunities in Campbelltown are expected to continue, with the continued development of Edmonton Park (in Ingleburn) and, in future, the East Leppington Release Area and the Menangle Park Urban Release Area; however, the level of development is unlikely to be to the same extent as the 1980s and 1990s.
+This role continues, and although many new households are now moving to new housing opportunities in Camden LGA, as that LGA starts to exhaust itself, Cambelltown will start to retain relatively more growth.
+Development opportunities in Campbelltown are expected to continue, with the continued development of Edmonton Park (in Ingleburn) and, in future, the East Leppington Release Area and the Urban release areas to the south of the LGA

 There are also significant differences in the supply of residential property within the LGA which will also have a major influence in structuring different population and household futures within the City over the next five to ten years.
-New development opportunities have been identified in Menangle Park, Ingleburn, Glenfield and central Campbelltown, as well as the likliehood in the longer term of new development around Gilead, in the south of the LGA.
+New development opportunities have been identified in Menangle Park, Ingleburn, Glenfield and central Campbelltown, as well as new development around Gilead, in the south of the LGA.
 In contrast, many established areas have low amounts of new dwellings expected over the forecast period, in some cases resulting in overall population decline.